 Limited companies come in three flavours.

-Most SMEs are private companies limited by shares.
+Most small businesses or SMEs are private companies limited by shares.
 This means the company is divided into slices (shares) and distributed amongst shareholders with equivalent monetary values attached.
 In the case of a freelancer, 100% of the company (indeed, there is often only one ‘share’!) will usually belong to that individual.

 Shares cannot be sold on public markets, and the cash value of shareholders’ stakes may rise and fall dependant on the success of the company.
 If you are a freelancer operating a limited company, it will be a private company limited by shares in the vast majority of cases.